-These actions MUST be exposed by an instance of Agreement type of an OCCI SLAs implementation.
-The implementation of the Agreement type is REQUIRED if a cloud service provider adopts the OCCI SLAs implementationspecification.
+112 These actions MUST be exposed by an instance of Agreement type of an OCCI SLAs implementation.
+The implementation of the Agreement type is REQUIRED if a cloud service provider adopts the OCCI SLAs specification.

-3.1.1 AgreementTemplate Mixin
+115 3.1.1 AgreementTemplate Mixin

-In order to allow the classification of agreements and the provisioning of Service Level Agreement templates, an OCCI Mixin is introduced.
-The AgreementTemplate Mixin is assigned the "scheme" http://schemas.ogf.org/occi/sla# and the term agreement\tpl.
+116 In order to allow the classification of agreements and the provisioning of Service Level Agreement templates, an and the term agreement_tpl.
 An AgreementTemplate mixin MUST support these values.
-The use and instantiation of this Mixin is OPTIONAL but RECOMMENDED for improved classification and management of the agreements.
-There are no specific attributes defined for the AgreementTemplate Mixin, thus every provider
+The use and instantiation of this Mixin is OPTIONAL but RECOMMENDED for improved classification and management of the that implements the OCCI SLAs specification MAY introduce provider specific attributes using the Attributes